InnoDB Plugin Notes

 if there was a duplicate.

-A Windows Installation using the GUI installer would fail with:
+A Windows Installation using the GUI installer failed with:

 MySQL Server 5.1 Setup Wizard ended prematurely The wizard was interrupted before MySQL Server 5.1. could be completely installed.
 Your system has not been modified.
 To complete installation at another time, please run setup again.
 Click Finish to exit the wizard